-We have granted the underwriters the right to purchase up to an additional 883,333 shares of common stock, to cover over-allotments.
+We have granted the underwriters the right to purchase up to an additional 750,000 shares of common stock, to cover over-allotments.
 The underwriters can exercise this right at any time within 30 days after the date of this prospectus.

-An affiliate of Celgene, our cancer metabolism strategic alliance partner, has agreed to purchase \$12.75 million of our common stock in a separate private placement concurrent with the completion of this offering at a price per share equal to the public offering price.
+Celgene, our cancer metabolism strategic alliance partner, has agreed to purchase \$12.75 million of our common stock in a separate private placement concurrent with the completion of this offering at a price per share equal to the public offering price.
 The sale of such shares will not be registered under the Securities Act of 1933, as amended.
-The closing of this offering is not conditioned upon the closing of such concurrent private placement.
+The closing of this offering is not conditioned upon the closing of the concurrent private placement to Celgene.